yagpdb-cc/yagpdb-cc/suggestion/v2/README.md

 2. `$Logging_Channel` -

 	The channel where messages regarding denied/approved/implemented and suggestions marked as dupe are sent.
-It us suggested to keep it separate from the $Suggestion_Channe to reduce clutter but depends on personal taste.
+It is suggested to keep it separate from the $Suggestion_Channel to reduce clutter but depends on personal taste.

 3. `$Implemented_Channel` -

 	The channel where suggestions which have been marked as implemented are sent.
-This provides a good way to organise all implemnted suggestions into a separate channel.
+This provides a good way to organise all implemented suggestions into a separate channel.

 4. `$Approved_Channel` -

 	The channel where suggestions which have been marked as approved are sent.
 This provides a good way to organise all approved suggestions.
-This provides a good way to organise all implemnted suggestions into a separate channel.
-It is very much possible to set the same channel for tracking approved+implemented suggestions by using the same channel id in both variables.
+This provides a good way to organise all implemented suggestions into a separate channel.
+It is very much possible to set the same channel for tracking approved+implemented suggestions by using the same channel ID in both variables.

 *Note:* Among the **above** variables all channels can be separate or same.
 All combinations are possible.